LBHackney-IT/lbh-adrs/MTFH/Proposed/Finance-Data-Sync-To-Interim-Solution.md

 - A listener in the Finance service is used to check for these events and update the accounts entity with matching records.

 ## **The Problem**
+New tenure records are created via MMH.
+For each new tenure, an account record with a payment reference gets created.
+The 'Accounts API' and listener are used to achieve this - both of those components are part of the Final Finance System.

 Currently this process does not factor in the Interim Finance solution so this service does not automatically receive new or updated records.
 At the moment a spreadsheet is being used to store this information and manually get it into the interim solution.
 It means that these records may not be available on the interim solution on a timely basis.

 ## **Decision**